Located on a plain at the south rim of the Snake River Canyon, the beautiful city of Twin Falls, Idaho is a great one to visit.

 Snake River Canyon is one of the most popular spots for locals and tourists alike in Twin Falls, Idaho.
 The canyon is also frequented by base jumpers, as a recreational activity.

 The Snake River Canyon stretches from the west to the east on either side of the town of Twin Falls.
 It…snakes…between a canyon that offers attractions such as boating, hiking, fishing, and sightseeing for visiting guests.
+Enjoy views of the Snake River from the canyon overlooks that are located just south of the bridge Perrine Bridge or at Shoshone Falls.

 Additionally, you can use boats (motorized or otherwise) on the river in the nearby canyon.
 Or, if you’d rather have your feet on the ground, you can take in views of the canyon via the paved walking paths that line it.